mattheww/gomill/gomill_docs/sgf.rst

    See :ref:`sgf_property_types` below for details of how property values are represented in Python.

    See :ref:`sgf_property_list` below for a list of the known properties.
-   Setting nonstandard properties is permitted; they are treated as having type Text.
+Any other property is treated as having type Text.

 .. method:: Tree_node.set(identifier, value)